developers-hey/api-client-snippets/Java/APIConsumer/src/main/java/com/heybanco/baas/consumer/README.md

 The class has the following properties:

     logger: A logger object that is used for logging messages.
-    HOSTNAME: A constant string that defines the hostname of the remote server.
-    CLIENT_ID: A constant string that contains the client ID used to authenticate with the remote server.
-    CLIENT_SECRET: A constant string that contains the client secret used to authenticate with the remote server.
-    B_APPLICATION: A constant string that contains the B application used to sign and encrypt the payload.

  # Methods

 The class has a main method that serves as the entry point of the application.
 It uses various helper methods to perform the following tasks: